khval/NallePuh/not-working.md

+## Games

     SpaceQuest 1 – Not working, refuse to start (too old)

     SpaceQuest 4 – Not working, refuse to start (too old)

     SimCity 2000 – Tested refuse to start.

     Deluxe Galaga AGA – shows trainer, it asks for mouse press.
     Mouse press is working from Nalle Puh 1.2, games continue and does something… (not really working)

     Simon the Scorcerer - starts DSI error, and ends up at a back screen.

     The Shadow of time - starts and ends up on a black screen.

     BloodNet AGA - crashes after a window is displayed. they have some kind antipiracy code in there, that might cause problems. code is encrypted.

     T-zerO-Demo - black screen.

+# Music players

     303TrackerV0.12 - Black Screen.

     Beatblox - Black Screen

     OctamedPLayer - DSI error crashes.

     FutureComposer - DSI error crashes.

     AHX - DSI error crashes.